renaissance-publishing/renaissance/content/chapters/11-combat.md

 ## Size and Combat

+We do not have extensive rules for how sizes impact combat; some general guidelines are provided below.

-      - Ranged attacks against *small* targets receive a -10 penalty;
-        however, attempts to grapple small targets are made at +10.
+- Ranged attacks against *small* targets receive a -10 penalty; however, attempts to grapple small targets are made at +10.
-      - Ranged attacks against *large* targets receive a +10 bonus;
-        however, attempts to grapple large targets are made at -10.
+- Ranged attacks against *large* targets receive a +10 bonus; however, attempts to grapple large targets are made at -10.
 - Greater bonuses and penalties may be used for larger size differences.
-      - see *Sizes*
+- see *Sizes* in *Senses, Movements and Special Abilities*.

 ## Being Prone